jiyorude/theMachinimaVault/TERMS OF USE.md

 ### [2] - LIABILITY

-I can, in no way, shape or form be held liable for anything that occurs if you use this repository.
+The liability of using any of the information and/or asset in the repository lies solely with you.
+I am not responsible for anything that happens after you use any of the information and/or assets found in the Vault.

 ### [3] - CITING/CREDITING

-It is not required to credit the Machinima Vault or A Pixelated Point of View on your **machinima work** if any of the knowledge helped you in some way during your production process.
-Of course, it is always appreciated, but you are in no way required to do so.
+You are not required to credit the Machinima Vault or A Pixelated Point of View on your **machinima work** if any of the knowledge helped you during your production process.
+Of course, it is always appreciated.

 ### [4] - NON-COMMERCIAL USE OF TEXT-BASED CONTENT